- Weighted blanket benefits

 Weighted Blanket Benefits

-To kick things off, let’s reflect on a study conducted by the Sleep Journal that had some pretty significant results.
+To kick things off, let’s reflect on a study conducted by the Sleep Journal.
 This study observed the sleep patterns of those who struggled either going to sleep or remaining asleep throughout the evening.
 So, is it true?
 Do weighted blankets help you sleep?

 Researchers found that a notable amount participants who used weighted blankets that were 10% of their body weight (golden rule if we don’t know this yet):